tnm/r1-analysis/README.md

 The program provides real-time feedback and logs responses as it tests each question.

 A sample run with results is provided in `sample-results.txt`.
-Your results may vary slightly due to the non-deterministic nature of the model.
+Your results will vary due to the non-deterministic nature of the model.

 ## Example Output